-Care standards: How do we solve the problem of elder care?Posted on: 16 March 2012 by Anthony Page
+Care standards: How do we solve the problem of elder care?Posted by Anthony Page

 In spite of ever more older people needing home or residential care, the British public seems unwilling to foot the bill or take steps to safeguard themselves in later life

 Consumers organization Which? today published a damning report on standards in the UK home care industry.
 Sadly, this is nothing new and we all remember similar reports that have come out over the years.

 How much of this report - based as it is on diaries kept by patients - is uncertain.
 Wherever you have an industry with a large customer base, it is easy to find mistakes, bad service and occasionally negligence.
 The real question is how much of a percentage of the whole has gone to the dogs.
 Sadly, the lack of in-depth research offers us some insight, but never the full picture.

 As said, the Which? report is based on diaries kept by those receiving care at home – but there is no information provided as to the selection criteria used to pick on the survey respondents.
 Were they already complaining about the care they were receiving or were they randomly selected?
 We're not told.

 This is not to dismiss the results of this report - but it is worthwhile trying to set the parameters correctly.
 Home care has and always will be a problem for one very simple reason – humans deliver it!
 It is not a highly paid career and it is very difficult and stressful work.

 Adding to this is the fact that local authorities, who are the biggest customers for home care services, are stretched in terms of both money and resources.
 Gathering ‘customer satisfaction’ reports within this area is also hindered by the fact that many of the people surveyed are in a vulnerable and confused state.
 Where is the objectivity going to come from?